 3. Scheduling meetings automatically.

-How much time does your team waste trying to schedule meetings and calls with prospects?
+How much time does your team waste trying to schedule meetings and calls with prospects or existing customers?
 Chances are, quite a lot.
 Finding a time that works for both the salesperson and the prospect can take a lot of back and forth, eating into your team’s productivity.
 And if you need to reschedule?
 Then you’ll have to go through it all over again.

 Quality CRMs try to offer some sort of automatic scheduling tool that you can embed on your website.
 These tools sync with your personal calendar, giving your prospects the ability to schedule a meeting with you automatically—they can view your availability, select a time that works for them, and voila: The meeting is scheduled in your calendar.
 By putting the power to schedule meetings in your prospects’ hands, you’re cutting out the back and forth so that your team can spend more time selling.

 Using Google Sheets or Excel spreadsheets for your reporting when your company is young makes sense: If it’s just you and a few other employees, you probably don’t want to invest in a reporting software.

 But having accurate reports is essential, especially as you start to grow.
 They can tell you everything from how close you are from reaching your goals to how productive you reps have been to everything else in between.
 If you’re not analyzing this information, then there’s no way for you to improve upon it.